wam/crossmultiply/README.md

 A website for crossmultiplying things.
+It deals only in integers.

+MIT License.